 - On July 8, 2016, Conservation Force and several partners filed a lawsuit to enjoin the recently passed legislation, arguing that the new ban is preempted by Section 6(f) of the Endangered Species Act.
 Although they opposed the suit, the defendants conceded that the legislation could not be enforced against federally authorized or permitted imports.

-Bans on the importation of “Big 5” trophies from Africa are as misleading as they are ineffective.
-Legislators should consider that although proponents claim these bans are meant to protect African game species, in practice they deprive African nations of the resources needed to mount effective anti-poaching and conservation efforts that are primarily funded by the harvest of a small number of animals, and they deprive rural communities of meat and necessary infrastructure development.
-African range State governments oppose these bans, as do leading conservation authorities such as the IUCN and WWF.
+Bans on the importation of “Big 5” species from Africa are as misleading as they are ineffective.
+Legislators should consider that, although proponents claim these bans are meant to protect African game species, in practice they deprive African nations of the resources needed to mount effective anti-poaching and conservation efforts that are primarily funded by the harvest of a small number of animals.
+These bans also deprive rural communities of meat and necessary infrastructure development.
+African range state governments oppose these bans, as do leading conservation authorities such as the International Union for Conservation of Nature (IUCN) and World Wildlife Fund (WWF).

 Share this page